tnebooks/12th-zoology/content.en/zoology/principles-of-inheritance-and-variation/_index.md

 The genetic segregations in Mendelian inheritance reveal that all genes have two alternative forms – dominant and recessive alleles e.g. tall versus dwarf (T and t).
 The former is the normal allele or wild allele and the latter the mutant allele.
 A gene can mutate several times producing several alternative forms.
 When three or more alleles of a gene that control a particular trait occupy the same locus on the homologous chromosome of an organism, they are called multiple alleles and their inheritance is called **multiple allelism**.

-## 4.2 Human Blood Groups Multiple allelism occurs in humans,
+## Human Blood Groups

-particularly in the inheritance of different types of blood groups.
+Multiple allelism occurs in humans,particularly in the inheritance of different types of blood groups.
 The blood group inheritance in human can be understood by learning about antigens and antibodies.
 The composition of blood, different types of blood groups (ABO) the blood antigens and antibodies were discussed in chapter 7 of class XI.

-### 4.2.1 ABO blood types
+### ABO blood types

 Multiple allele inheritance of ABO blood groups Blood differs chemically from person to person.
 When two different incompatible blood types are mixed, agglutination (clumping together) of erythrocytes (RBC) occurs.
 The basis of these chemical differences is due to the presence of antigens (surface antigens) on the membrane of RBC and epithelial cells.
 Karl Landsteiner discovered two kinds of antigens called antigen ‘A’ and antigen ‘B’ on the surface of RBC’s of human blood.
 Based on the presence or absence of these antigens three kinds of blood groups, type ‘A’, type ‘B’, and type ‘O’ (universal donor)were recognized.
 The fourth and the rarest blood group ‘AB’ (universal recipient) was discovered in 1902 by two of Landsteiner’s students Von De Castelle and Sturli.